 Bloomsbury Farm - Atkins, IA

-They start their fall festival event on September 15th.
+They start their fall festival event in the middle of September.
 They are open every day.
 A popular place last year with their festival themed corn maze.
 They start the fun after Labor Day and includes a wonderful pumpkin patch, activities, weekend events, wine tastings, and more.
 They also host a separate haunted attraction called Scream Acres Maze.
 Their address is 3260 69th Street, Atkins, IA.
 It is about 16 miles west of Cedar Rapids.

 Buffalo Pumpkin Patch - Buffalo, IA

 Enjoy hayrides, pumpkin patch, Halloween decorations, pony rides, and concessions.
-Open 7 days a week starting around September 8th.
+Open 7 days a week starting in early September.
 Their address is 1500 Front Street, Buffalo, IA.
 It is about 11 miles west of Davenport.

 Center Grove Orchard - Cambridge, IA